OpenListTeam/docs/docs/guide/README.md

 ### License

-The `AList` is open-source software licensed under the AGPL-3.0 license.
+The `OpenList` is open-source software licensed under the AGPL-3.0 license.